Meet the Governors

 Welcome to our Governors’ section.

-The school governors meet as a full governing body 6 times a year and cover all aspects of teaching and learning along with resources and personnel at each meeting.
+The school governors meet as a full governing body at least 6 times a year and cover all aspects of teaching and learning along with resources and personnel at each meeting.
 The main role of a governor is to support and challenge the school.
 It achieves this through working closely with school staff to have a clear understanding of what is going well and the areas in which the school needs to improve.